sanaai-health/sana-ai-legal/privacy-policy.md

 ## Medical Disclaimer

-Capy AI is not a medical application and should not be used as a substitute for professional medical advice, diagnosis, or treatment.
+Sana AI is not a medical application and should not be used as a substitute for professional medical advice, diagnosis, or treatment.
 While users can store health-related information, we:
 - Do not provide medical advice
 - Do not diagnose conditions
 - Do not prescribe treatments